2021–22 Stoke City F.C. season

-The 2021–22 season was Stoke City's 105th season in the Football League, the 45th in the second tier and eighth in the Championship.
+The 2021–22 season was Stoke City's 105th season in the Football League, and the 45th in the second tier.

 Stoke had a busy summer transfer window with the permanent departure of 13 players, which enabled O'Neill to make several new additions to his squad.
 A new look squad began the season well, gaining 35 points from the first 23 matches and they were just outside the play-off places at the turn of the year.
 However a poor run of results from January saw Stoke drop down the league and finish in a mid-table position for a fourth consecutive season.

 Pre-season

 Stoke announced their retained list on 1 June 2021 with Jordan Cousins the only senior player leaving whilst James Chester and John Obi Mikel signed one-year contract extensions.
 The club also posted a £87 million loss during the COVID-19 hit 2019–20 season with the losses blamed on the pandemic and "writing down" the value of the squad.
 Stoke were able to move on a number of players in the summer transfer window including, Benik Afobe, Moritz Bauer, Jordan Cousins, Peter Etebo, Lee Gregory, Mikel John Obi, Liam Lindsay, Bruno Martins Indi, Badou Ndiaye, Lasse Sørensen, Sam Vokes, Kevin Wimmer and Ryan Woods whilst Nathan Collins moved to Burnley for an estimated £12 million.
 Coming into the squad were goalkeeper Jack Bonham, striker Sam Surridge, midfielder Mario Vrančić and defender Ben Wilmot.

 The Stoke squad returned to Clayton Wood for pre-season on 28 June 2021.
 They played a behind closed doors game against Scottish side Hibernian which ended in a 1–1 draw.
 Michael O'Neill then took a selected group of players for a week long training camp in Belfast.
 Stoke ended their week in Belfast with a 6–0 win over Linfield.
 On their return to England, Stoke beat Crewe Alexandra 3–2 at Gresty Road.
 Stoke then beat Aston Villa 2–0, lost 2–1 at Wigan Athletic before ending their pre-season schedule with a 1–1 draw against Wolverhampton Wanderers.